susanBuck/dwa15-spring2019/laravel/routes.md

 # Routes
-As we saw in the *Basic flow* notes, routes are declared in `routes/web.php` using Laravel's Router Class.
+As we saw in the [*Basic flow*](/laravel/basic-flow.md) notes, your application’s web routes are declared in `routes/web.php` using Laravel's Route facade.
 For example:

 ```php
 Route::get('/books', function () {